EMI Guide – What Is EMI, How It Works & How to Reduce EMI

 Loan Amount

 Higher loan amounts result in higher EMIs.
-Borrow only what you need.
+Borrow only what you actually need.

 Interest Rate

-Even a small change in interest rate can significantly affect your EMI.
+Even a small difference in interest rate can significantly impact your EMI and total interest paid.

 Loan Tenure